 There are two types of perceptrons:

-The loss function is used as a measure of accuracy to identify whether our neural network has learned the patterns accurately or not with the help of the training data.
+The loss function measures accuracy to identify whether our neural network has learned the patterns accurately using the training data.

 This is completed by comparing the training data with the testing data.

-Therefore, the loss function is considered as a primary measure for the performance of the neural network.
+Therefore, we consider the loss function a primary measure of the neural network’s performance.
 In Deep Learning, a good-performing neural network will have a low value of the loss function at all times when training happens.

 The reason for using activation functions in Neural Networks are as follows: